 Get 20% Off at Woolovers

 I have a Woolovers discount code.
 Get 20% off all full-priced knits, so do head over and take a look.
 There are some beautiful cashmere pieces as well as gorgeous knits and clothing both with and without wool.
 Use the code WLL20 if you decide to treat yourself.
-Thank you Woolovers for gifting this dress.[shopr_shopthepost collection=”woolovers-work-clothes” size=”medium” title=”Style Notes…(contains some affiliate links)” show_product_title=”yes”] Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+Thank you Woolovers for gifting this dress.[shopr_shopthepost collection=”woolovers-work-clothes” size=”medium” title=”Style Notes…(contains some affiliate links)” show_product_title=”yes”] Disclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid Columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton.
+Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.

 I love seeing your work outfits on Instagram Liz.
 More on the blog please!
 And p.s.
 A YEAR????
 Noooo! where does the time go?